Quizizz raises $3 million and surpasses 10 million users

 “With Quizizz, teachers save time and students learn while having fun.
 It is a win-win and that’s why we’ve seen it adopted in more than 50 percent of U.S. schools.
 We’re excited to be partners in the journey ahead” said Ram Gupta, managing director at Nexus Venture Partners, in a statement.

-Half a billion questions are answered each month.
-The company was founded in 2015 by Gupta and Deepak Joy Cheenath, starting with a school in Bengaluru, India.
+Quizizz users answer half a billion questions each month.
+Gupta and Deepak Joy Cheenath founded the company in 2015, starting with a school in Bengaluru, India.